Learn about more about your dentist from their "badges"

 Let's look at a few examples to see how gold, silver, and bronze badges are assigned:

-- Porcelain Veneers & Cosmetics Badge: A gold badge means the doctor has performed thousands of cosmetic treatments, has posted hundreds of photos to their profile, and is a perfect choice for cosmetic dentistry treatment.
-A silver badge means the doctor has performed hundreds of cosmetic procedures and posted dozens of treatment photos and is a great choice for cosmetic treatments.
-A bronze badge means the doctor has performed a handful of porcelain veneer treatments and is an above-average choice for cosmetic treatments.
+A gold badge means the doctor has performed thousands of cosmetic treatments, posted hundreds of photos to their Even28 profile, and is a perfect choice for cosmetic dentistry treatment.
+A silver badge means that the doctor has performed hundreds of cosmetic procedures and posted dozens of treatment photos and is a great choice for cosmetic treatment.
+A bronze badge means the doctor has performed a handful of porcelain veneer cases and is an above-average choice for cosmetic dentistry treatment.

-- Established Badge: A gold badge means the dentist has been practicing in the same community for decades.
+A gold badge means the dentist has been practicing in the same community for decades.
 A bronze badge means the dentist has been there for 5 to 10 years.
+No badge means the dentist is new to the community.

-- Insurance Badge: A gold badge means the dentist accepts most insurance plans including PPOs, most HMOs, and possibly some government plans as well.
+A gold badge means the dentist accepts most insurance plans, including PPOs, most HMOs, and government plans.
 A bronze dentist only accepts a few PPO plans and does not participate with much else.
+No badge means the dentist does not participate with any dental insurance.